TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/plugin-hub.md

 - **Key Features Demonstrated**: Specific examples include invoking an AWS lambda, inserting a new claim into a JWT, inject a signed JWT into authorization header, request header modification.
 A range of examples are available including Python, Java, Ruby, Javascript, NodeJS and Go.

 ### 3. [Environment For Plugin Development](https://github.com/TykTechnologies/custom-go-plugin)
-- **Description**: Provides a docker-compose environment for developing your own custom plugins.
+- **Description**: Provides a docker-compose environment for developing your own custom Go plugins.
 - **Key Features Demonstrated**: Showcases support for bundling plugins, uploading plugins to AWS S3 storage, test coverage etc.

 ## Conclusion